Leody Taveras Player Props: Rangers vs. Mariners

 Leody Taveras At The Plate

-- Taveras is batting .300 with six doubles, a triple, a home run and seven walks.
+- Taveras is hitting .286 with six doubles, a triple, a home run and seven walks.

-- Taveras will look to extend his four-game hitting streak.
-He's batting .526 with one homer during his last outings.
+- He has gone deep in one of 22 games, and in 1.2% of his plate appearances.

-- Taveras has had an RBI in five games this year (25.0%), including three multi-RBI outings (15.0%).
-He has also driven home three or more of his team's runs in one contest.
+- Taveras has picked up an RBI in 22.7% of his games this year, with more than one RBI in 13.6% of his games.
+He has also produced three or more runs in one contest.

-- He has scored in 11 of 20 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.